vynci/qrud/README.md

 # Qrud (pre-alpha)

-An opinionated CRUD framework made for serverless functions.
+An opinionated CRUD library made for serverless functions.
 Aiming to accelerate development by furnishing pre-built methods essential for constructing a robust CRUD API.
 The ambition is to streamline the development process, empowering developers to focus more on business logic rather than repetitive tasks.

 ## Development